 Here are our best tips and resources for a successful video marketing strategy:

-Final tips for choosing the best ecommerce marketing channels
+Final tips for choosing the best ecommerce marketing strategy

-Not sure which marketing channel to start with for your new ecommerce store, or which one will be best for you?
+Not sure which marketing strategy to start with for your new ecommerce store, or which one will be best for you?
 Here are some final tips:

 - A multi-channel strategy is the way to go.
 Each channel has its strengths and weaknesses, but employing multiple channels in concert with one another will bring you the best results.